 In AceText, a “text layout” is a combination of settings that control how text is displayed and how the text cursor navigates through that text.
 The settings include the font, text direction, text cursor behavior, which characters are word characters, and how the text should be spaced.

-You can specify three different text layouts.
+You can select five different text layouts.
 These are used in different situations:

 The clip tree font is used for the clip tree listing all the clips in the collection.
 Select a font face from the drop-down list and specify its size in points.